Tagged "crystallized intelligence"

 Research

-Technology-Based Assessment In the last decades, the digitalization of educational content, the integration of computers in different educational settings and the opportunity to connect knowledge and people via the Internet has led to fundamental changes in the way we gather, process, and evaluate information.
+In the last decades, the digitalization of educational content, the integration of computers in different educational settings and the opportunity to connect knowledge and people via the Internet has led to fundamental changes in the way we gather, process, and evaluate information.
 Also, more and more tablet PCs or notebooks are used in schools and—in comparison to traditional sources of information such as text books—the Internet seems to be more appealing, versatile, and accessible.
+Technology-based assessment has been concerned with questions of comparability of test scores across test media, transferring already existing measurement instruments to digital devices.
+Nowadays, researchers are more interested in enriching the assessment by using interactive tasks and video material or make the testing more efficient using digital behavior traces.

 Tests-Questionnaires

-A 120 item gc test This is a 120 item measure of crystallized intelligence (gc), more precisely, declarative knowledge.
+This is a 120 item measure of crystallized intelligence (gc), more precisely, declarative knowledge.
 Based on previous findings concerning the dimensionality of gc (Steger et al., 2019), we sampled items from four broad knowledge areas - humanities, life sciences, natural sciences, and social sciences.
 Each knowledge area contained three domains with ten items each, resulting in a total of 120 items.
 Items were selected to have a wide range of difficulty and to broadly and deeply cover the content domain.
+Items are available in German and English.
+The development of the inital item pool is detailed in Steger et al. (2019).
+We used and described the 120 item gc measure in two recent publications (Schroeders et al., 2021; Watrin et al., 2021).
+The items can be found in the accompanying OSF project.

 Age-related nuances in knowledge assessment - A modeling perspective